Dialog: Function-Block: Math (with Calculator)

 If you have two(2) output-connectors, there are 6 equations.

-Data-Channels/Equations 0, 1, 2 are for output-connector 1
+Data-Channels/Equations 0, 1, 2 are for the Output-Connector #1

-Data-Channels/Equations 3, 4, 5 are for output-connector 2
+Data-Channels/Equations 3, 4, 5 are for Output-Connector #2

 Wire Numbers / input-connectors and Data-Channels